oracle-livelabs/apex/online-bookstore-app/1-create-app/create-app.md

 - Load Quick SQL

+## Downloads: Download and Install the Complete Application

+If you are stuck or the app is not working as expected, you can download and install the completed app as follows:

+1. Click [here]() to download the completed application zip file.

+2. Import the **online-bookstore-app.zip** file into your workspace.
+To import the app, go to **App Builder > Import**.

+3. Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

+4. All set.
+Now, run the application and see it in action!.

 ## Task 1: Create an Application

 In this lab, you create a simple application with one click called **Online Bookstore**.
 This option creates an application which contains only a Global Page, Home page, and Login page.